w3c/wai-people-use-web/_people-use-web/user-stories-three.md

 ## Ilya, senior staff member who is blind

-> My mobile phone is great - I can do so much because the accessibility and screen reader are all built in.
+> My mobile phone is so convenient - it is so easy to do things because the accessibility and screen reader are all built in.
 Shame I can't access our corporate systems with it!

 Ilya is blind.
 She is the chief accountant at an insurance company that uses web-based documents and forms over a corporate intranet.
 Like many other blind computer users, Ilya does not read Braille.